KMJ-FM

-KMJ-FM (105.9 MHz) is a commercial radio station in Fresno, California.
-The station, owned by Cumulus Media, airs a news/talk radio format, simulcast with sister station KMJ (580 AM).
-The studios and offices are located at the Radio City building on Shaw Avenue in North Fresno.
-KMJ-FM's transmitter is off Auberry Road in Meadow Lakes, California.
+KMJ-FM (105.9 FM) is a commercial radio station licensed to Fresno, California, United States.
+Owned by Cumulus Media, it features a talk format simulcasting KMJ (580 AM).
+KMJ-FM's studios are located at the Radio City building on Shaw Avenue in North Fresno, while the transmitter is sited off Auberry Road in Meadow Lakes, California.
+The station features a mixture of local hosts and syndicated programs.